 14 Monitoring arrangements

 This policy will be reviewed annually by the senior leader responsible for attendance (DAL).
-At every review, the policy will be shared with the Governing Body.
+A every review, the policy will be shared with the Governing Body. t

 15 Links with other policies

 This policy is linked to our Child Protection and Safeguarding Policy

+14